 Wildlife in Glacier Bay

 Originally protected as a place for Brown Bears, Glacier Bay provides habitat for a great variety of animals.
 Rich marine areas support tremendous fisheries and marine mammals which rely upon them.
 The rivers fill with all 5 species of Pacific Salmon, which in turn feed wolves and bears and eagles and more.
 Goats inhabit the crags.
 Spruce forests host a variety of passerines and owls, while the intertidal areas feed shorebirds and waterfowl.
 In spring and fall the pacific coast is raucous with migrating birds winging north to the Arctic.

 Trips in Glacier Bay National Park

 We can guide you on a great many adventures in Glacier Bay National Park.
-We guide rafting expeditions on the Tatshenshini River regularly and on the Alsek River as custom trip by request.
+We guide rafting expeditions on the Tatshenshini River and on the Alsek River most summers in July.
 Many people think the Tatshenshini/ Alsek is North America’s premier rafting trip.
 Most years we also offer a backpacking trip on Glacier Bay’s Wild Coast, a truly unique and inspiring hike along the Gulf of Alaska beaches.
 We can also arrange custom base camp trips, kayak trips or most anything else you can dream of.